 Transfer students have particular challenges when it comes to study abroad.
 While these challenges might present special obstacles to transfer students, study abroad scholarships will often give greater consideration to transfer students because of these challenges.

-Transfer students typically only have 4-6 semesters at UC Merced for financial aid and enrollment purposes.
+Transfer students typically only have four to six semesters at UC Merced for financial aid and enrollment purposes.
 This means that transfer students, in order to complete degree requirements on time while studying abroad, must be well organized and plan early.
 Transfer students who do not plan well, may find that they run out of financial aid eligibility or risk running afoul of academic term limits.
 Native students often have more flexibility in their schedule, but transfers need to be more intentional with their planning, especially in majors in Natural Sciences and Engineering.

 Transfer students should begin the planning process as early as possible, ideally before they are accepted into UC Merced.
 Students who intend to transfer to UC Merced should contact their likely study abroad advisor and academic advisor right away to begin planning and exploring.

 Transfer students should apply based on when they intend to study abroad.
 Deadlines to study abroad are available online based on program and term.
 Students unsure of when to go abroad or in which program to participate should read below.

 UC Merced policy dictates that transfer students from community and junior colleges may apply to UC Center programs or wait until their second semester to participate in other study abroad programs.
 Students transferring from another four-year institution are invited to apply to any program for participation as early as their first term.
 UC Merced Study Abroad advisors may recommend that students wait until their second or third semester at UC Merced for study abroad on a case-by-case basis.